local-projects/ofxApp/ReadMe.md

 ```

 Sensu works by keeping status levels (OK, Error, Critical) on `alertID`s; so when you recover from an error, (ie the error is gone) you should also report an error, with status OK.
-The `alertID`s can be any string you want, but should be descriptive (ie alertID = "kinectStatus").
-By keeping tabs on the status level for every `alertID`, Sensu can keep put these all together in a simple dashboard that shows the stats of your app.
+The `alertID`s can be any string you want, but should be descriptive (ie alertID = "kinectStatus").
+By keeping tabs on the status level for every `alertID`, Sensu can keep put these all together in a simple dashboard that shows the stats of your app.

 <img src="ReadMeImages/sensu.png" width="600">